AdobeDocs/workfront.en/help/workfront-basics/the-new-workfront-experience/global-navigation-overview.md

 description: The top navigation bar—which appears at the top of your screen in the new Adobe Workfront experience—allows you to easily find and navigate to other areas of the platform.
 ---

-# Top navigation bar overview in `the new Adobe Workfront experience`
+# Top navigation bar overview in the new Adobe Workfront experience

-The top navigation bar—which appears at the top of your screen in `the new Adobe Workfront experience`—allows you to easily find and navigate to other areas of the platform.
+The top navigation bar—which appears at the top of your screen in the new Adobe Workfront experience—allows you to easily find and navigate to other areas of the platform.

 ![](assets/global-navigation-bar-350x13.png)